googleworkspace/solutions/event-session-signup/README.md

 update_time: 2019-07-31
 ---

-# Sign Up for Sessions at an Event

-_Allows event attendees to sign up for sessions at an event and creates an itinerary._

 Quickly create an end to end conference registration system.
 Start with the conference event information listed in a Google Sheet, then use Apps Script to create a sign-up form.
 For each attendee, a personalized schedule in a Google